IDNI/tau-lang/README.md

 is the following:

 * `definitions|defs`: shows all the definitions of the current program.
-That includes the definitions of the recursive relations and the IO variables.
+That includes the definitions of the recurrence relations and the IO variables.

 * `definitions|defs <number>`: shows the definition of the given recurrence relation.